 But the seasoned lover knows its not about easy.
 She knows that her soul mate isn’t here to give her cushy.
 She knows he’s here to challenge her.
 To shine a light on her wounds and her baggage.
 Their many struggles as a couple will show her the things she needs to learn.
 He’ll reveal her triggers, defense mechanisms, and fears – all while being the rock she needs to lean on to work through them all.

-He’s here to set her on fire and watch her raise from the ashes.
+He’s here to set her on fire and watch her rise from the ashes.
 Shit, deep down the last thing she fucking wants is easy.
-She’s willing to pay the price of pain so that she may shed her skin, her baggage, and dance on the creator and the destroyer of the universe.
+She’s willing to pay the price of pain so that she may shed her skin and her baggage.
+She’s ready to dance on the belly of the creator and the destroyer of the universe.
 Somewhere inside of herself, she knows the only way to paradise is to sail through an ocean of her own bullshit.

 It’s why I can’t help but see a comparison between lovers and those who once sailed the deep dark oceans.
 They’re both here for paradise, not for easy.

 Or maybe you are here for easy.
 Personally, I’ll take paradise every single chance I get.
-Imagine if Columbus would have stayed on the beach?
+Imagine if Columbus would have stayed on the beach in Spain?

 Be good to each other,

-1 This dude is better known as the Italian explorer, navigator, and colonizer, Christopher Columbus.
+1 This dude is better known as Christopher Columbus, the Italian explorer, navigator, and colonizer.

 Columbus photo courtesy of: http://teacher.scholastic.com